chesslablab/chess-api/docs/installation.md

 cp .env.example .env
 ```

+Update the `.env` file to your specific needs.
 Make sure to have installed the `fullchain.pem` and `privkey.pem` files into the `docker/nginx/ssl` folder, and run the Docker containers in detached mode in the background:

 ```txt
 docker compose -f docker-compose.default.yml up -d